philcali/designs/Pi-In-The-Sky/design.md

 1. API checks for record, asks for code
 1. User record is stored permanently, web sessions are generated.

+## Registration

+Registration is interesting, since the physical machine is outside of my control.
+As a vendable solution, I envision this being a package that people install on Pis they or a custom OS distribution at most.

+Registration starts on the Pi.
+The Pi prompts the user to complete the registration using a URL provided, which initiates the entire OAuth handshake.
+Once the OAuth handshake is completed, the device will be registered.
+A registered device will show up on the homepage dashboard as a configurable device.

+![Registration Workflow][3]

+__Legend__

+1. User installs embedded server on Pi w/camera
+1. Pi prompts user for register device, starts OAuth workflow
+1. API redirects user to Google
+1. User authorizes applications, application displays registration code
+1. Code is pasted in Pi console
+1. Pi is registered through API, and is therefore connected to User account.

 [1]: https://ring.com/
 [2]: Pi-In-The-Sky_Signup.png
+[3]: Pi-In-The-Sky_Registration.png